-(1) The very small strain shear modulus $G_0$ may be estimated using field geophysical measurements of the velocity of propagation of shear waves using Formula (10.1):
+(1) The very small strain shear modulus $G_0$ may be estimated using laboratory and in situ geophysical measurements of the velocity of propagation of shear waves using Formula (10.1):

-NOTE See also prEN 1998-5:2022, 6.4.
+NOTE See also prEN 1998-5:2021, 6.4.

-$$G_0 = \rho v_s^2 \tag{10.1}$$
+$$G_0 = \rho v_S^2 \tag{10.1}$$

-- $\rho$ is the bulk mass density; and - $v{\rm S}$ is the shear wave velocity.

-(2) Wave propagation velocities determined on laboratory specimens may be used to assess disturbance of the material with respect to its in-situ state.

-(3) Measurement of vertically and horizontally polarised shear waves may be used to investigate the anisotropy of ground response.
+- ho is the bulk mass density; and - vs is the shear wave velocity. - (2) Wave propagation velocities determined on laboratory specimens may be used to assess disturbance of the material with respect to its in-situ state. - (3) Measurement of vertically and horizontally polarised shear waves may be used to investigate the anisotropy of ground response.